-I am going to break off topic a bit, but it is something that is related to corrals.
+I am going to break off the topic a bit, but it is something that is related to corrals.
 Being a bandit runner.
 It is a pet peeve of mine.
 This past weekend several of my runners ran the marine corps marathon.
 One runner had a bib number assigned to her which had the official chip on it and she ran the race with no issues, although this year there were some logistic problems with security lines being long and the race being held up from starting as well as people not getting through the security lines.
 That is something they will most likely fix in the future.
 But get this.
 As one of my runners went out to look at pictures, she found a few OTHER runners running with the same bib number, but using their OLD bib from a previous year.
 Now I can confirm that, but I assume that each runner has a unique bib number, but that is pathetic.
-These are people that did not pay to run the race, but I am sure is taking a medal at the end, and probably food.
+These are people that did not pay to run the race, but I am sure it is taking a medal at the end, and probably food.

 A similar thing happened at a local race, where runners were picking up medals for their kids by grabbing one and then getting more from other people passing them out.
-Then the slower runners at the end, did not get a medal because they ran out.
-This drives me nuts, because the people who ran the race deserve to get the medal, not the idiot who thought it would be cute if their child got one, or because they wanted one to frame.
+Then the slower runners at the end did not get a medal because they ran out.
+This drives me nuts because the people who ran the race deserve to get the medal, not the idiot who thought it would be cute if their child got one, or because they wanted one to frame.
 Then we see the race directors get slammed because there weren’t enough.
 In this case, the race director is ordering more, but I actually saw people with 5 medals.
 Now they ‘could’ have been holding them for other runners, but I doubt it and I wasn’t the only person who witnessed it.
-Now I know no one listening would do that, because our community is awesome, but I think newer runners who may not know the race protocol may be the ones who do it, not realizing it, but who knows.
+Now I know no one listening would do that because our community is awesome, but I think newer runners who may not know the race protocol may be the ones who do it, not realizing it, but who knows.

 So minor little vent there, but thought I would share but let’s get back on topic…